pietromandracci/gnuplot_manager/README.rst

 Note that plotting data in this way has some limitations: if there are curves plotted from volatile data it is *not* possible to plot other curves or functions on the same plot window using the *replot* option.
-So if you want to mix on the same plot windows volatile curves (i.e. curves plotted using the *volatile* argument) together with non volatile ones or functions, you must plot the volatile curves as the *last* plot instruction.
+So if you want to mix on the same plot window volatile curves (i.e. curves plotted using the *volatile* argument) together with non volatile ones or functions, you must plot the volatile curves as the *last* plot instruction.
 Example: